quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part84_Applications_an.md

 ---

 #### Games as Episodes
-Explanation of treating each backgammon game as an episode with the sequence of positions acting as states \( S_0, S_1, S_2, \ldots \).
+Explanation of treating each backgammon game as an episode with the sequence of positions acting as states $S_0, S_1, S_2, \ldots$.
 :p How are games treated in TD-Gammon?
 ??x
 Games in TD-Gammon are treated as episodes where each position in the sequence acts as a state.
-This means that the entire game is broken down into a series of states \( S_0, S_1, S_2, \ldots \), with transitions between these states representing moves. x??
+This means that the entire game is broken down into a series of states $S_0, S_1, S_2, \ldots$, with transitions between these states representing moves. x??

 ---